christophgil/ZIPsFS/INSTALL.md

   - poppler-utils pdftotext

+# Installation any OS

-# If your OS is not listed, continue with the generic instructions here.
+If your OS is not listed above, continue with the generic instructions here.

 # Dependencies